JetBrains/rsynk/README.md

 rsync.setTrackedFiles(...)
 ```

-It's also possible to track only a certin part of file (i.e. a consistent part which is correct in terms of your application current state)
+It's also possible to track only a certain part of file (i.e. a consistent part which is correct in terms of your application current state)

 ```kotlin
 val usersLog = File("app/data/logs/users.log")